 - Browse over to OptOutPrescreen.com.

 - Select the 5-year option if you want to do this entirely online.

 - Enter the information asked by the site.
 You don’t necessarily have to provide your Social Security Number nor your date of birth.
-Even if you don’t provide this information, the website will still try to opt you out of offers.
-However, it is possible the opt out won’t work without this information.
+However, it is possible the opt-out won’t work without this information.
 Don’t worry about giving your personal information to this site.
 They have extraordinary security measures in place to protect you.

 It usually takes about five business days for a request to go through.
 You might still continue to get offers over the next couple of weeks, but those are coming from companies that had previously accessed your information.
 After that, you should not receive any more for that 5-year time frame.
 If you want to take the old-fashioned route, you can also opt out by dialing 1-888-5-OPTOUT.